krypt0nn/euclid/euclidlib/README.md

 similar to it.
 Embeddings are trained using neural network with 1 hidden layer.
 They can improve language models quality by a lot by grouping different words into groups by their meaning.

-- `mnlf tokenizer create --path tokenizer.db` - create new tokenizer with provided vector dimensions.
+- `euclid tokenizer create --path tokenizer.db` - create new tokenizer with provided vector dimensions.
-- `mnlf tokenizer fit --dataset raw_dataset.db --path tokenizer.db` - fit tokenizer language model on provided raw dataset.
+- `euclid tokenizer fit --dataset raw_dataset.db --path tokenizer.db` - fit tokenizer language model on provided raw dataset.
-- `echo 'Example text' | mnlf stream --path tokenizer.db` - return embeddings for text in stdin.
+- `echo 'Example text' | euclid stream --path tokenizer.db` - return embeddings for text in stdin.